What Is Hard Water?

 Salt-based water softeners are commonly used and generally more effective than the other options.
 It is installed on the inlet of the pipe to the entire house.

-As the hard water to pass through a resin bed of the water softener, the hard ions previously present in the water will be swapped out for soft ions.
+As the hard water passes through a resin bed of the water softener, the hard ions previously present in the water will be swapped out for soft ions.

 The resin bed will be filled up with hard ions and needed salt to clean and rinse it before the softener can function like normal again.
 This is called a regeneration process.